“And we know that in all things God works for the good of those who love Him, who have been called according to His purpose.” Romans 8:28

 Spiritual Care – Caring for people’s hearts

-As I reflect back over this past year, it has been a very effective program for those receiving spiritual care – our patients, their families, for staff and physicians.
-But I had no idea how effective it would be for me, a spiritual care provider.
-It is about relationships, about connecting.
-It’s about loving on others, loving like Jesus unconditionally without judgment.
-I am not the same person I was one year ago.
+As I reflect back, the spiritual care program has been extremely effective; however, I had no idea the effect it would have on me.
+I am not the same person.
 My life has changed dramatically; my heart has transformed.
-I am providing spiritual care to community members that I have not seen eye-to-eye with over the years guarding myself.
-I am providing spiritual care to those I thought would be obstacles for this program; those I feared.
+I am providing spiritual care to community members I thought had wronged me, those I thought would be obstacles for this program; those I feared.
 But God had a much bigger plan.

 “For I know the plans I have for you,” declares the Lord.
 “Plans to prosper you and not to harm you.
 Plans to give you hope and a future,” Jeremiah 29:11.

 Now these people are my patients.
-I am kneeling next to them, holding their hands, praying with them, talking about salvation.
-Our hearts have aligned through the power of the Holy Spirit something that is not humanly possible.
+I am kneeling next to them, holding their hands, praying with them, and talking with some about salvation.
+Our hearts have aligned through the power of the Holy Spirit.